codgician/seelies/slides/nix-intro/slides.md

   - Paths configurable with `sandbox-options`.
   - No more undeclared dependencies on files in directory, like `/usr/bin`.
 - Isolate from other processes in the system:
-  - Builds run in private PID, mount, network, IPS and UTS namespaces, etc.
+  - Builds run in private PID, mount, IPS and UTS namespaces, etc.
+  - Builds run without network access (you have to explictly tell Nix what files to fetch before build).
 :::

 ## Nix store

-Derivations are cryptographically hashed, and the results are stored in Nix Store isolatedly.

----

 ::: { .incremental }